utcs356/sp25/_pages/4_congestion_flow_control.md

 We provide example implementations of the server and client that use UT TCP sockets.
 For more details, please refer to `server.c` and `client.c`.

 To execute the programs, run the following commands.
-In this example, we assume the server and client are running in local environments.
+This example assumes the server and client are running in local environments.
 Feel free to modify the address and port in the environment variables as needed.

 ```bash